Tahira Qazi: Early life and career

 Tahira Qazi was born on 1 July 1951 in Mardan, Pakistan where she attended early schooling.
 She completed her master's degree in English from University of Peshawar and started her teaching career in the 1970s.
 Qazi married Pakistan Army colonel (now retired) Qazi Zafrullah in the 1980s.
 She was principal of Army Public School, Peshawar since 2006 and was set to retire in May 2015.
 According to her students, she taught English.

 Death

 On 16 December 2014, Tehrik-i-Taliban Pakistan affiliated terrorists attacked Army Public School Peshawar.
 During the attack, Qazi tried to protect the students and jumped forward in front of the militants and said, "I am their mother.
 Talk to me."
-She was then set on fire, allegedly in front of her students, for being the spouse of a senior army officer.
+She tried to negotiate with the terrorists but was shot in the head and martyred.

 Qazi was laid to rest in Landi Arbab.
 She was survived by her husband, a daughter, and two sons.